This post was co-authored with Mike Russo, CSP Senior Vice President of JobSiteCare.

 Monitoring and Communication

 Closely oversee the worker’s return to work program.
 Maintain open lines of communication, allowing the worker to express any concerns or difficulties they encounter.
-Enlist expert guidance from medical professionals or workplace safety specialists to adjust the program and the workplace safety management system as needed.
+Enlist expert guidance from medical professionals or workplace safety specialists to adjust the transitional work program and the workplace safety management system as needed.

 On-Site Medical Support